MicrosoftDocs/customer-insights/ci-docs/engagement-insights/unknown-to-known.md

 ## Adding JavaScript code to your site's tracking snippet

 A website can capture **user authId** with the following JavaScript sample using the [engagement insights web SDK](advanced-SDK-implementation.md).
-In order for **unknown to known** feature to work, you need to capture authId *and* enable userMapping:True in your JS snippet as in the sample below.
+In order for **unknown to known** feature to work, you need to capture authId *and* enable userMapping:True in your JavaScript snippet as in the sample below.

 ```
 […]